hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Subtitle

 Displays a subtitle beneath the title to communicate metadata that does not change frequently or is not subject to changes within the application.
-Common examples of this are organization name, project name, unique identifiers, resource names, etc.
+Common examples of this are organization name, project name, unique IDs, resource names, etc.

 ![Page Header Subtitle](/assets/components/page-header/page-header-subtitle.png =700x*)